 Despite all the advances in gender equity over the past decades, recent events have filled the media with plenty of reminders that women still suffer from glass ceilings, lack of family-friendly work policies, and the threat of sexual harassment.
 Less obvious is a particular form of gender inequity that comes at a high cost for men.

 Men are socialized to be strong.
 Men don’t cry.
-Society says those with mental disorders are a weak so it’s better to keep troubles to ourselves, especially if you are a real man.
+Society says those with mental disorders are weak, so it’s better to keep troubles to ourselves, especially if you are a real man.
 Icons of strength and courage, male athletes are the last ones who should suffer from a mental disorder according to this playbook.
-But the five men who have gone public with their mental health challenges are finally rewriting the narrative.
+But these five men who have gone public with their mental health challenges are finally rewriting the narrative.

 Beating body image.
 Eating disorders are one of the most stigmatized mental disorders for men, partly because the image of super skinny girls with anorexia is so emblematic.
 But eating disorders are actually much more common across gender than once thought, and they can burden individuals of all shapes and sizes.
 When former Penn State football player, Joey Julius, came out with his struggle with binge eating, he gave voice to the growing reality that men also internalize body ideals and develop eating disorders that can take over the inner life of even those who seem too tough for such things.